pio20pro-arch/NJU-mobile-data-usage/README.md

 ##Yet another vibecoding application ;)

-This app is intended for nju mobile users who have a subscription service.
+This app is intended for nju mobile users who have a subscription service (https://www.njumobile.pl/oferta/nju-z-subskrypcja).

 Windows tray application in C# (.NET 8 / WinForms) for monitoring remaining data packages for nju numbers.